Hoyongj/translink_sfu/readme.md

 # SFU-campus-time-estimation

-We estimated arrival time using Transit API.
+We estimated travel time between Burnaby campus and Vancouver campus by using Transit API.

 ## Installation